vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/guide.md

 VuePress is essentially a SPA.
 This means that you only need to cache the home page and enter from the home page to access all pages normally.
 Therefore, not caching other HTML by default can effectively reduce the cache size (40% smaller in size) and speed up the SW update speed.

 But this also has the disadvantage.
-If the user enters the website directly from a non-home page, the HTML file for the first page still needs to be loaded from the Internet.
+If the user enters the site directly from a non-home page, the HTML file for the first page still needs to be loaded from the internet.
 Also, in offline environment, users can only enter through the homepage and then navigate to the corresponding page by themselves.
 If they directly access a link, an inaccessible prompt will appear.

 :::